Download Bio →

 Serena Connelly standing in back of her all stone house, "Stone Kiln Castle" with greenery and trees surrounding the area.

-I live with my talented husband, Mister Tim Connelly, our delightful son, and an adopted 100+ lb.
-English Cream Golden Retriever “Your Bigness” who sleeps 23 hours a day.
+I live with my talented husband, Mister Tim Connelly, our delightful son, and an adopted 100 lb. retriever “Your Bigness” who sleeps 23 hours a day.

-I’m a USTA 3.0 tennis player, my serve sucks, but I love the outfits, and after the games there’s usually rosé.
+I’m a USTA 3.0 tennis player.
+My serve sucks, but I love the outfits.
+After the games, there’s usually rosé.

-While I am legally a Certified Wine and Spirits Education Trust “WSET” Level 2 Sommelier – there are 4 levels before “Master” so I’m not swirling and saying things like “just the slightest hit of wet dog collar on the finish.”
-I say things like, “Mmm watermelon-y, right?!”
+While I am legally a Certified Wine & Spirits Education Trust (WSET) Level 2 sommelier, there are four levels before “Master,” so I’m not swirling and saying things like “just the slightest hint of wet dog collar on the finish.”
+I say things like, “Mmm, watermelon-y, right?!”
 I also do beginner tastings on occasion.
-Bonus: Very few deaths
+Bonus: very few deaths.

-On nights and weekends, I can also be found moonlighting as (my stage name) Zander Amelia and I’m always happy to do free scratch tracks or custom VO for friends.
+On nights and weekends, I moonlight under my stage name, Zander Amelia, and I’m always happy to do free scratch-tracks or custom voice-overs for friends.
 Check out my non-working, non-union acting career here: www.zanderamelia.com

 When I’m not Working